saikrishna-koppula/AzureDataMigration/Data Migration/Data Loading - Step 3/README.md

-### Data Loading
+# Data Loading with Azure Synapse Analytics

-I will use Azure Synapse Analytics for loading the data from data lake to a Synapse SQL database.
-Synapse Analytics has a built-in connection to the Azure Data Lake, allowing direct querying of data.
-There are 2 types of SQL databases in Synapse: Serverless SQL Database and Dedicated SQL Database.
-We are going to use Serverless SQL Database.
+In this stage, I used **Azure Synapse Analytics** to load the data from **Azure Data Lake** into a **Synapse SQL database**.
+Synapse Analytics provides a built-in connection to Azure Data Lake, enabling direct querying of data.
+There are two types of SQL databases available in Synapse: **Serverless SQL Database** and **Dedicated SQL Database**.
+For this project, I used the **Serverless SQL Database**.

+---

+## Creating the Synapse Analytics Workspace

+1. I created a Synapse Analytics workspace.

+2. After creating the workspace, I wrote a SQL statement to load data directly from the data lake container into a **Table/View** within the Synapse workspace.

+3. To organize the data, I created a **serverless database** named **Fact_POS**.

+---

+## Automating View Creation with a Stored Procedure

-I created a Synapse Analytics workspace.
-Once the workspace is created, I can then write a statement in SQL to use the file from the container in ADF and load data into a Table/View.
-Before writing the SQL statement, I cerated a serverless DB **Fact_POS**.
-Then I have written a SQL statemetn that creates a view for one table.
-NOw I have to do the same for all tables.
-I automated this process by creating a stored procedure that takes a parameter (View Name) and creates a base view for all the tables.
-Below are some screenshots.
+Initially, I wrote a SQL statement to create a view for a single table.
+To automate the process for all tables, I created a **stored procedure** that takes a parameter (the **View Name**) and generates a base view for each table in the **factlayer** container.

+Below is a screenshot of the stored procedure:

 ![Views Stored Procedure Screenshot](./img/Views%20Stored%20Procedure.png)

-This stored procedure creates a view for each table present inside the factlayer.
-It is important to note that we don't need this step in our pipeline rather we need to run this procedure onky once as we need to create the views only once.
-However, if any changes are made tables structures on any tables, then we need to manually run this procedure once again.
-Below is a screenshot of views created after the procedure is run.
+- This stored procedure generates a view for every table present in the `factlayer`.
+- Importantly, this procedure only needs to be executed **once** to create the views.
+However, if there are any structural changes to the tables, this procedure will need to be manually re-run to update the views accordingly.

+After running the procedure, the views were created successfully.
+Below is a screenshot showing the views created:

 ![Views Created Screenshot](./img/Views%20Created%20Screenshot.png)